-Federal Fiscal Year 2022 Annual Update: NDHP reorganized the Motor Carrier Division (MCD) structure.
+Federal Fiscal Year 2023 Annual Update: NDHP reorganized the Motor Carrier Division (MCD) structure.
 MCSAP is staffed through the Motor Carrier Region.
 The MC region is allocated 23 total sworn officers.
 MCD also includes (4) civilian permit staff.
 The NDHP's Assistant Operations Commander serves as the MCSAP Grant Coordinator in a partial assignment.
 The breakdown of MCD is: (1) Motor Carrier Operations Commander, (3) sergeants, (12) dedicated MCSAP troopers and (6) regional size and weight troopers.
 MCD also includes (4) civilian inspectors and (1) administrative assistant.

 In addition to the dedicated MCSAP team, the MCD has six Motor Carrier Operations troopers who focus efforts on size and weight enforcement and support the safety efforts lead by the core MCSAP staff.
 These troopers focus their patrol time on CMV size and weight issues, and do level 2 or level 3 inspections on those CMVs stopped for size and weight violations.
 The MCSAP Sergeants, MCSAP inspectors, MC (size and weight) troopers have each successfully completed the North American Standard (NAS) Part A and B Courses and a majority have Advanced Level I training.
-34 total troopers are certified to conduct NAS Level I, II's and III's inspections and are provided MCSAP overtime to conduct them.
-55 total troopers are certified to conduct NAS Level II's and III's.
-In addition, 34 traffic troopers (August 1, 2022) are certified to conduct NAS Level III inspections and participate in joint enforcement strike forces and saturation details.
+These MC troopers are certified to conduct NAS Level I inspections and are provided MCSAP overtime to conduct them.
+In addition, 89 traffic troopers (July 6th, 2021) are certified to conduct NAS Level III inspections and participate in joint enforcement strike forces and saturation details.

 Eight regional sergeants have opted to maintain their inspection certification as their work load allows.
-Based on MC Division records, we currently have a total 123 CVSA certified employees (August 1, 2022) in the NDHP that conduct inspections.
+Based on MC Division records, we currently have a total 130 CVSA certified employees (July 27th, 2021) in the NDHP that conduct inspections.